 Once you have picked out the perfect backpack for you, go ahead and fill it with these mountain biking essentials:

 This is obvious, but I feel that it’s so important that it has to be included on my list.
 Do not go on a ride without bringing enough water!
 If you don’t want to carry a hydration pack like the one I use, you can add a water bottle cage to your bike and fill up a bottle instead.

 You will most likely get hungry while burning all of that energy!
 There have been so many rides where I had to give up early because I was hungry.
-Even if you are not hungry and you are just going on a short ride you may as well bring something with just in case.
-There are a lot of options to choose from like granola bars, energy bars, energy gel, apples, bananas, crackers, etc.
+Even if you are just going on a short ride you may as well bring something with just in case.
+Clif and Kind bars are a good option!

 If something happens to go wrong with your bike, you don’t want to be stuck on the side of the trail, or walking back!
 You are going to need a toolkit.
 This one is a good option: Crank Brothers Multi Bicycle Tool.

 Of course, this is the main thing you are going to need in case you get a flat, so don’t forget one of these.
 My husband manages to get flat tires a lot, one time he came home with both tires flat!
 We ended up changing his bike over to “slime” tubes before he finally went tubeless.